top of page

 As they walked, the alleys and streets grew less heavily populated and more run down as they passed between districts.
 Lines tacked with clothing were strung between the buildings overhead, sending flickers of shadows over them as they moved.
 Davy reached into the band of his trousers and withdrew a handgun.

-He said nothing as he released the magazine, checking it diligently and clicking it back into place.
+In a single, smooth movement Davy released the magazine, checking it diligently and clicking it back into place.
 He slid the gun under his waistband again, pulling the bottom of his jacket over the protruding grip.

 Neema had kept him supplied with fresh bandages for his wound, which he had incessantly denied her help in dressing.
 Cecilia knew that a bullet wound would have quite literally blown a hole through their cover story, but she wished that Davy had been a little more amiable toward their hosts.

-Before Cecilia could say more, Davy slowed, scanned the street, and turned into an open doorway a step up from the sidewalk.
+Suddenly Davy slowed, scanned the street, and turned into an open doorway a step up from the sidewalk.

 There were a handful of hookah pipes allotted to three raised seating areas opposite the bar.
 Groups of men sat on the cracked cushions that semi-circled them as they discussed whatever business it was that brought them to such a location at such a time of day.

-Cecilia watched as Davy approached the man, then directed a word or two at him.
-The man looked up, a smile pulling at the slight wrinkles on his cheeks.
-The two clasped hands and pulled their shoulders together, then Davy leaned against the bar, his back to Cecilia.
-She strained to make out the stranger’s expression as he listened to whatever it was that Davy was saying to him.
+She strained to make out the stranger’s expression as he and Davy shared a brief exchange.
 Davy turned to look at her over his shoulder, and almost simultaneously the man leaned over the bar to get a clearer look as well.
 Davy directed a nod to her, and Cecilia started moving around the handfuls of clientele, all drunk to varying degrees.

 As she neared, the stranger’s curious expression softened.
+He bared a set of brilliant white teeth in a wide grin.

 Davy inhaled, pressing his fingers down either side of his mustache and pulling them to his chin as he leaned over the bar top.